4sgupta828/oats/provisionerprompt.md

 3. user_confirm - Ask user for permission before risky operations (auto-approved in auto mode)
 4. user_prompt - Ask user for guidance when stuck or need information
 5. ask_llm_for_instructions - Get installation instructions from LLM for a specific tool and platform
-6. web_search_for_tool - Search web for tool installation troubleshooting or alternatives
-7. finish - Complete the task with structured results
+6. finish - Complete the task with structured results

 RESPONSE FORMAT (MANDATORY):
 Thought: [Your reasoning]